root-project/web/about/interactive_or_built_applications.md

 The C++ programming language is probably the most performant language today, and C++ compilers can produce highly optimized executable code.
 However, the C++ language may be quite complicate for newcomers or unexperienced programmers.
-If you don't feel confortable with C++ programs, you will be happy to know that ROOT allows to have an interactive session based on the Python interpreter.
+If you don't feel comfortable with C++ programs, you will be happy to know that ROOT allows to have an interactive session based on the Python interpreter.

 ## Performant Applications